langchain-ai/langgraph/docs/docs/concepts/deployment.md

 ## Long runs

-In addition to adding endpoints for [background runs](#background-runs), you also need to make sure your infrastructure can support long lasting runs.
-Some web infrastructure is optimized for syncronous, shorter interactions, and may break if asked to execute long running jobs.
+In addition to adding endpoints for [background runs](#background-runs), you also need to make sure your infrastructure can support long-lasting runs.
+Some web infrastructure is optimized for synchronous, shorter interactions, and may break if asked to execute long running jobs.

 ## Burstiness